 Innovative: The application of innovation skills to engagement to expand and redesign the tools themselves through, for example, co-creation, prototyping, social media, crowdsourcing, challenge prizes, ethnography, opinion research and data, branding, behavioural insights, digital service environments and user data analytics.

 Shweir municipality has taken a number of steps to provide training to all staff – not just those with responsibilities for open government-related tasks – about transparency, integrity, emotional intelligence, interaction with citizens, as well as technical capacities to utilise the new information technology (IT) system.
 According to interviews with the administrative staff, the aim of these capacity-building activities has been to ensure the same quality of service delivery to everybody without discrimination.
 Additionally, OMSAR has provided training to the municipality on implementing the Access to Information Law.
-No such training has taken place in Byblos as of the time of writing in early 2020, but would be encouraged.
+No such training has taken place in Byblos as of the time of writing in early 2020 but would be encouraged.
 Further training in both municipalities, in particular regarding the innovative skills listed above, which are related to the implementation of open government initiatives, could also benefit the municipality’s ability to involve citizens more closely in its decision making, projects, and public service design and delivery.

 Financial resources